 - Ectasia – a group of uncommon, noninflammatory, eye disorders.
 Ectasia is caused by bilateral thinning of the central, paracentral, or peripheral cornea.

 - Diffuse Lamellar Keratitis – after LASIK, DLK is the accumulation of inflammatory cells between the flap and corneal stroma.
-DLK needs to be treated quickly.
+It deserves the utmost care, as DLK needs to be treated quickly.

 - Epithelial Ingrowth – another post-LASIK complication often occurring between the flap and the stromal bed in your cornea.

 - Decentration – post-surgery occurrence where the optical centre of the lens has moved.

 SMILE stands for SMall-Incision Lenticule Extraction.
 Essentially, the SMILE surgical procedure reconstitutes your cornea with the use of a small, self-sealing hole.
 This laser eye treatment tends to suit those either with or without astigmatism, and it is effective in correcting higher degrees of myopia.